live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 # Plugin `lcvcore`

-This module contains all the main qml elements for Live CV's computer vision code.
+This module contains all the main qml elements for Livekeys's computer vision code.
 In comparison to opencv, it is an actual merge between the core and highgui modules.

 ```js